Evolution of languages: Americas

-The Alaska Native Language Center indicates that the common ancestral language of the Eskimo languages and of Aleut divided into the Eskimo and Aleut branches at least 4,000 years ago.
+The Alaska Native Language Center indicates that the common ancestral language of the Inuit languages and of Aleut divided into the Inuit and Aleut branches at least 4,000 years ago.

 In Mesoamerica, the Oto-Manguean languages existed by at least 2000 BC, potentially originated several thousand years earlier in the Tehuacán culture of the Tehuacán valley.
 The undeciphered Zapotec script represents the oldest piece of Mesoamerican writing.

 Asia

 Throughout ancient times, Asia witnessed the rise of several large, long lasting civilizations.
 Relatively sparse comparative linguistics research means that the origin of the Dravidian languages now spoken in southern India and a small portion of Pakistan is poorly understood.
 Proto-Dravidian was likely spoken in India as early as the 4th millennium BC before being partly displaced by Indo-Aryan languages.
 The Indus Valley civilization is generally interpreted as Dravidian speaking.
 Indo-Aryan speakers began to take over the plains of northern India spurring Sanskritization after 1500 BC.

 Benno Landsberger and other Assyriologists suggest that a hypothetical unclassified language termed Proto-Euphratean may have been spoken in southern Iraq during the Ubaid period from 5300 to 4700 BC, possibly by people belonging to the Samarran culture.

 The Gutian people, a group of nomadic invaders from the Zagros Mountains formed the Gutian dynasty and ruled Sumer.
 The Gutian language is mentioned in Sumerian tablets, along with the names of Gutian kings.
 The linguist W.B.
 Henning proposed a possible connection to the Tocharian language based on similar case endings in the kings' names.
 However, this theory has not gained acceptance by most scholars.

 Other poorly attested languages include the Semitic Amorite language spoken by Bronze Age tribespeople.
 Its westernmost dialect Ugaritic left behind the Ugaritic texts, found by French archaeologists in Ugarit, Syria in 1929.
 Over 50 Ugaritic epic poems, as well as literary works such as the Baal Cycle (housed in the Louvre) form a large corpus of Ugaritic writing.

 Sumerian and Akkadian speakers also had contact between the 18th and 4th century BC with speakers of Kassite, living in Mesopotamia and the Zagros Mountains, until they were overthrown by the invading Elamites.

 The rise of the Elamite Empire elevated the Elamite language and to prominence between 2600 and 330 BCE.
 A total of 130 glyphs were adapted from Akkadian cuneiform to serve as Elamite cuneiform.
 Earlier, between 3100 and 2900 BCE, proto-Elamite writings are the first writings in Iran.
 Although 20,000 Elamite tablets are known, the language is difficult to interpret and inferred to be a language isolate.